-Natural latex is made from natural rubber tree sap.
-After the sap is tapped from the tree, it is whipped, poured into molds and baked into layers to create the soft foam that manufacturers use in mattresses.
+Natural latex is made from natural rubber tree sap. after we take from the tree the sap , we whipped , poured the sap into molds and bake it into layers to create the soft foam that manufacturers use in mattresses.

 But making the finished product is not that simple.
 Different manufacturers use various methods to create the finished product.
-Certain compounds, such as fatty acid soap, gelling agents, or carbon dioxide gas, are passed through the foam to help it set.
+Certain compounds, such as fatty acid soap, gelling agents, or carbon dioxide gas, through the foam to help it set..
 Then, the latex undergoes a vulcanization process, which strengthens the material and prevents it from experiencing early oxidation.

 The result is a foam that contains mostly natural latex rubber and some zinc oxide, fatty acid soap, sulfur, and sodium.

 There are two types of latex ,which get their names using the manufacturing process to make each one.

 Natural Talalay latex requires more steps in its production than Dunlop latex, the other type of natural latex.is poured into a mold.
 Then, the mold is sealed, put in a vacuum chamber, flash-frozen, and baked.
 This process creates a foam with a consistent structure throughout.